-Cynthia McKinney was the first African American woman to represent Georgia in the House of Representatives and the Green Party presidential candidate in 2008.
+Cynthia McKinney was born on March 17, 1955, in Atlanta, Georgia.
+In 1992 she became the first African American woman to represent Georgia in the House of Representatives.
+In 2002 and 2006 she lost to other Democrats in primary races.
+In 2008 McKinney was the Green Party presidential candidate with activist Rosa A. Clemente as her running mate.
+McKinney lives in DeKalb County, Georgia.

 Politician.
 Born on March 17, 1955, in Atlanta, Georgia.
 An experienced state and national legislator, Cynthia McKinney is now seeking the highest elected office in the United States??the presidency.
 She is the Green Party candidate for the 2008 presidential election, following in the footsteps of earlier African American female politicians, such as Shirley Chisholm, who have also tried to win the top executive post.